HXX97/EDGQA/README.md

 ## 4. Contact

-Feel free to create a GitHub Issue or send an e-mail.
+Feel free to create a [GitHub Issue](https://github.com/HXX97/EDGQA/issues) or send an e-mail.
+We look forward to receiving your feedback.